Farama-Foundation/Gymnasium/docs/environments/atari/jamesbond.md

 ## Description

-Your mission is to control Mr. Bond's specially designed multipurpose craft to complete a variety of missions.The craft moves forward with a right motion and slightly back with a left motion.An up or down motion causes the craft to jump or dive.You can also fire by either lobbing a bomb to the bottom of the screen or firing a fixed angle shot to the top of the screen.
+Your mission is to control Mr. Bond's specially designed multipurpose craft to complete a variety of missions.
+The craft moves forward with a right motion and slightly back with a left motion.
+An up or down motion causes the craft to jump or dive.
+You can also fire by either lobbing a bomb to the bottom of the screen or firing a fixed angle shot to the top of the screen.

 For a more detailed documentation, see [the AtariAge page](https://atariage.com/manual_html_page.php?SoftwareLabelID=250)